VIDA-NYU/reprozip/docs/source/install.rst

 ReproZip is comprised of two components: **reprozip** (for the packing step) and **reprounzip** (for the unpack step).
 Additional plugins are also provided for *reprounzip*: **reprounzip-vagrant**, which unpacks the experiment in a Vagrant virtual machine, and **reprounzip-docker**, which unpacks the experiment in a Docker container (please see :ref:`unpackers` for more information).

+These are all standard Python packages that you can install using pip.
+However, *reprozip* only works on Linux and needs a C compiler recognized by distutils since it includes a C extension module that will be built during installation.

 The operating system compatibility for the two ReproZip components is the following:

 +------------------+------------+--------------+--------------+